thruston/Drawing-with-Metapost/README.md

 - the Metapost source for each illustration used in the main document
 - the corresponding PDF file created from the MP source

+The text includes a discussion of the techniques used for drawing the illustrations, and includes complete or partial listings for most of them.
+These listings are included directly from the source code used, so in all cases the output should exactly match what you see on the page.

 You might like to read the main document first, but you might also like to browse through the PDFs in the src directory, and when you find one that is interesting, have a look at the corresponding MP source file.
-There is a one-to-one match between the PDF names and the MP source names, so "apollonius.pdf" is created from "apollonius.mp".
-The src directory contains a few drawings that are not (yet) included in the main document.
+There is a one-to-one match between the PDF names and the MP source names, so "geometry-apollonius.pdf" is created from "geometry-apollonius.mp".
+The src directory contains a few drawings that are not included in the main document.

 To update the main PDF document I follow these steps